aditya-kapilavai/My-work-portfolio-/README.md

 # My-work-portfolio-
-This repo contains videos of my previous works mentioned in my CV for the publiation This repo also contains my C++ and Matlab that are coded during masters and bachelor stuies
+This repo contains videos of my previous works mentioned in my CV for the publication This repo also contains my C++ and Matlab  codes that are carried oy during master's and bachelor's studies